Avro schemas#

 {"meanSky": {"float": 2328.906}}

-In Sasquatch, schema changes must be forward-compatible so that consumers won’t break.
-Sasquatch consumers include Kafka consumers, any application that queries InfluxDB, and Chronograf dashboards.
+In Sasquatch, schema changes should be forward-compatible so that consumers won’t break.
+Sasquatch consumers include Kafka consumers like Telegraf, any application that queries InfluxDB, and Chronograf dashboards.

 Forward compatibility means that data produced with a new schema can be read by consumers using the previous schema.
-An example of a forward-compatible schema change is adding a new field to the schema.
-Removing or renaming an existing field are examples of non forward-compatible schema changes.
+An example of a forward-compatible schema change is adding a new field to the schema with a default value, so that old consumers can ignore the new field and new consumers can use the default value when reading old data.
+Removing or renaming existing fields are examples of non forward-compatible schema changes.

 Read more about forward compatibility in the Confluent Schema Registry documentation.